gabbo89/EEA2024-2025/docs/3a_WGS_cleaning_and_alignment.md

 From this file, downstream processing of the file.

-{: note}
+{: .note}
 Only performed on CG sites

 ## M-bias output
 <!--
 This allows generating nice graphs by alternative means, e.g. using R or Excel.
 The plot is also drawn into a .png file which requires the Perl module GD::Graph (more specifically, both modules GD::Graph::lines and GD::Graph::colour are required); if GD::Graph cannot be found on the system, only the table will be printed.
 -->
+The Bismark methylation extractor can optionally also output a file in M-bias format which uses 0-based genomic start and 1- based end coordinates.?
-Methylation bias plot which shows the methylation proportion across each possibile position in the read (cumulativeli)[^2] The output is a tabular file with the following format:
+Methylation bias plot which shows the methylation proportion across each possibile position in the read (cumulatively)[^2]

+The output is a tabular file with the following format:
 1. `read position`
 2. `count methylated`